Advertiser Disclosure

 • Highly rated customer support available 24/7

-Shopify is not suitable for full-service restaurants, but just about any other type of store that wants to sell online could find Shopify to be a better fit than Clover.
+Note that Shopify does not have features specific to restaurants, but just about any other type of store that wants to sell online could find Shopify to be a better fit than Clover.
 Shopify also integrates with other business software with apps from the Shopify App Store.

 Get Started With Shopify POS